Cricket: India V England 5th Test Scoreboard - UrduPoint

 Cricket: India V England 5th Test Scoreboard

-Dharamsala, (APP - UrduPoint / Pakistan Point News - 8th Mar, 2024) Scoreboard at stumps on day two of the fifth and final Test between India and England in Dharamsala on Friday:
+Dharamsala, (APP - UrduPoint / Pakistan Point News - 9th Mar, 2024) Scoreboard after India's first innings on day three of the fifth and final Test against England in Dharamsala on Saturday:

 England 1st innings 218 (Z. Crawley 79; K. Yadav 5-72, R. Ashwin 4-51)